 But for millions of people, constant bowel issues are a way of life.
 They suffer flare-ups that can last for weeks and cause pain, diarrhea, fatigue, bloody stools, loss of appetite, and weight loss.
 These episodes may go away for long periods and return with no explanation.
 They cause missed workdays and keep people from going out with friends.
 Even more frustrating for people with this problem is that they often don’t know why it happens or what they can do about it.

 If this sounds familiar, you could be among the estimated 1.6 million to 3 million adults who suffer from inflammatory bowel disease, or IBD.

-IBD is a collective term for diseases in which a faulty immune system triggers chronic inflammation in the digestive system.
+Inflammatory bowel disease (IBD) includes a number of conditions in which the immune system mistakenly attacks the digestive system and triggers inflammation of the tissues.
 There are two main kinds of IBD: ulcerative colitis (UC) and Crohn’s disease.

 These two conditions share many symptoms and risk factors, yet they are quite different.
 One difference is where they occur.
 UC affects only the large intestine (colon or large bowel).
 Crohn’s can affect any part of your gastrointestinal tract, though it most often involves the last part of the small intestine (ileum) and often the beginning of the colon (cecum).
 Also, UC occurs only in the inner lining of the colon (mucosa), while Crohn’s disease can involve all four layers of the intestinal wall.
 UC tends to affect a continuous section of the bowel, whereas Crohn’s often appears in patches.